Party with furry friends at West Felciana's 6th annual Wags and Whiskers Gala

 According to a release, the Delta Drifters will be entertaining guests all night.
 Tickets are $25 and can be purchased at BonTempTix or at the Bank of St. Francisville.

-Guests will also have the opportunity to adopt a goat or dog or donate to the shelter.
+Guests will also have the opportunity to adopt a cat or dog or donate to the shelter.

 More News